xavierkoo/support-local-backend/README.md

 # General Info

 This is the backend repository for the Support Local web application built upon Node.js with RESTful APIs developed using Express.
 Data for the application is stored on MongoDB.
+Integration tests are written with Jest.

 Main App Link: https://supportlocal.netlify.app/